-To encourage best safety practices during the ongoing pandemic, TTH staff will continue to work outside of the office.
-Until then, Jeremi, Chassidy, and the rest of the TTH staff are still available to meet your rental needs as we work remotely.
+To encourage best safety practices during the ongoing pandemic, TTH staff will continue to work outside of the office through the end of the year.
+Until then, we are still available to meet your rental needs as we work remotely.
 Please continue to contact Jeremi for rental maintenance and Chassidy to set up payment plans.
 You can continue to pay your rent by mail, or by placing it in the green rental drop box, and we will mail you a receipt.

 We will accept payment plans and extend the “No Late Fees” for late rent through the end of AUGUST.

 We will continue to renew leases, but will be doing so remotely, processing information by email and postal mail.
 We are not open to the public.